winglessOracle/minishell/tester/README.md

 The test files are located in the "tests" folder.

-To run specific types of tests, pass the corresponding letters as arguments (e.g., "s e x" to run simple, env, and expansion tests).
+To run specific types of tests, pass the corresponding letters as arguments (e.g., "s q x" to run simple, env, and expansion tests).

 The corresponding letters are:
 - s: simple_tests: tests simple commands
-- e: env_tests: tests environment variables
-- x: exp_tests: tests expansion
 - q: quote_tests: tests quotes and escape characters
 - b: built_in_tests: tests built-in commands
 - a: assign_tests: tests variable assignments